valkey-io/valkey-doc/docs/interact/programmability/lua-debugging.md

 lua debugger> list
 -> 1   local a = {1,2,3}
    2   local b = false
-   3   redis.debug(a,b)
+   3   server.debug(a,b)
 lua debugger> continue
 <debug> line 3: {1; 2; 3}, false
 ```

-If the script is executed outside of a debugging session, `redis.debug()` has no effects at all.
+If the script is executed outside of a debugging session, `server.debug()` has no effects at all.
 Note that the function accepts multiple arguments, that are separated by a comma and a space in the output.

 Tables and nested tables are displayed correctly in order to make values simple to observe for the programmer debugging the script.